python/mypy/docs/source/running_mypy.rst

 <mypy --python-executable>` flag to point to the Python executable for that
 environment, and mypy will find packages installed for that Python executable.

+If you've installed the relevant stub packages and are still getting this error, see the :ref:`section below <missing-type-hints-for-third-party-library>`.

 .. _missing-type-hints-for-third-party-library:

 Cannot find implementation or library stub